dumheter/button/README.md

 ## Wiring
 How do you wire the button?
 See this picture:
 ![Image of Wiring](https://github.com/dumheter/button/blob/master/wiring_wikimediacommons.png)

+## Disclaimer
+I have only tested this library with an ESP8266 and not with an Arduino device.